Community Health Worker Career Overview

 - Offered: Fall and Spring semesters

-- Enrolled in April for Fall classes, October for Spring classes, and March for Summer classes
+- Enroll in March for Fall classes and October for Spring classes

 - To enroll, students must have a high school diploma or equivalency and be eligible for ENG 97 and MATH 95

-The program is designed to include classroom education and clinical experience in a healthcare setting.
+The program is designed to include online classroom education and clinical experience in a healthcare setting.

 For details, see the CHW cost sheet and the CHW Handbook available to review by perspective students and anyone else interested.